First Time Home Buyer Mortgage

 Mortgage agent Warwick Johnston loves working with and educating first time home buyers.

 There are a lot of factors to consider when securing a mortgage for your home purchase.
-When you work direct with a bank, they can only sell you their products and their focus is to make as much money off you as they can.
+When you work direct with a bank, they can only sell you their mortgage products and their focus is to make as much money off you as they can.
 My focus is to select a mortgage that suits your future plans from multiple banks, to secure you the best interest rate so that you pay the banks as little interest as possible and to get you mortgage free as quick as you can go.
+As a mortgage broker, we get paid by the banks so our service to you is 100% free, in most mortgage situations.
+See note on Mortgage Closing Costs below.

 First Time Home Buyers Guidelines

-If you or your spouse have never owned a home, or have not owned a principle residence for the last 5 years*, you qualify as a first time buyer.
+If you or your spouse have never owned a property anywhere in the world, or have not owned a principle residence for the last 5 years*, you qualify as a first time home buyer.

 This makes you eligible for the following: